-The Department of English and the Humanities provides students a liberal arts education with a strong professional focus, preparing them to succeed in a wide variety of career fields.
+The Department of Arts and the Humanities provides students a liberal arts education with a strong professional focus, preparing them to succeed in a wide variety of career fields.
 We train students to research, assimilate, analyze, and synthesize information, to appreciate a wide variety of perspectives, and to define and solve complex problems.

 We offer small classes with personal attention from professors who are published and award-winning scholars.
 Courses focus on literature, language, rhetoric, philosophy, and professional and creative writing.
+Studies in the arts prepare students for professional careers as creative thinkers and problem-solvers and emphasizes the importance of media literacy and the development of critical thinking and media-making.
+Students are provided with ample opportunities for engaged learning, focusing on a multidisciplinary approach to the use of tools and technologies.

 The department is committed to creating a vibrant and supportive scholarly community that welcomes all students and encourages them to reach and to surpass their educational and personal goals.
 Internships are included in every concentration of the major, and faculty members assist students in charting pathways to professional careers through research, publishing, and editing opportunities, creating strong resumes prior to graduation.